Quarterly Economic and Revenue Forecasts

 Outlying years’ prices are unchanged at the long-term average of $350/mbf.

-The removal price forecast is reduced for FY 24 through FY 26.
+The removal price forecast is reduced for FY 24 through FY 28.

 Non-Timber Uplands Revenues.
 In addition to revenue from timber removals on state-managed lands, DNR generates sizable revenues from managing leases on other uplands.

-Second, revenue for orchard/vineyard is much higher than expected at this point in the year and is on-track to be similar to last year.
-However, there are substantial risks to orchard/vineyard revenue that should start pulling it down, so we haven’t changed this forecast either.
+Orchard/vineyard has been much stronger than expected, and is increased by $0.4 million in FY 24.
+There remain substantial risks to orchard/vineyard revenue.
 Wine grape demand has fallen substantially, with at least one major buyer reducing their purchasing contracts — equivalent to around 1/6 of the total wine grape acres in production in the state.
 Additionally, cherries had a large crop this year but low demand, leading to some grower to decide not to harvest all of their crop.
+The difficult environment is driving some lessees to change their crops, which will lead to a transition period of lower revenue, likely in FYs 25 and 26.
+However, after that, revenue should start to increase again as growers are producing more valuable crops.
+We will likely increase the revenue forecast for FY 27 and onward in the next forecast.

 The geoduck forecast revenue for FY 24 is notably higher than the surrounding years because bonus bid revenue that had been expected in FY 23 was shifted into FY 24.
-Aside from that, all year’s forecast revenue for geoduck has been increased.

-We have re-worked the geoduck pricing model to only include data from post-2010.
+We re-worked the geoduck pricing model in February to only include data from post-2010.
 China meaningfully entered the geoduck markets in 2010 and created a step-change in prices.
 The previous model included those pre-2010 prices and it caused the model to predict a continued upward trend in the future, which does not seem likely.
 Basing the model on post-2010 period gives the model a better fit and provides a more reasonable forecast.

-• paralytic shellfish poison closures
+paralytic shellfish poison closures

-• weather issues - such as sewage contamination from flooding run-off
+weather issues - such as sewage contamination from flooding run-off

-• China’s policies around geoduck, including their stance on arsenic detection and tariffs still on the books from the "trade-war" from 2018-2019
+China’s policies around geoduck, including their stance on arsenic detection and tariffs still on the books from the "trade-war" from 2018-2019

-• China's economic growth
+China's economic growth

 Total Revenues.
-Total revenue for the 2023-25 biennium is reduced by $4.6 million to $526 million, while the 2025-2027 biennium is increased by $1.0 million to $510 million.
+The forecast revenue for the 2023-25 biennium is reduced by $26.0 million to $500 million, while the 2025-27 biennium is decreased by $12.2 million to $497 million.

 Other notes to the Forecast.
 There are, as always, a number of sources of uncertainty around DNR revenue specifically, and the overall economy more broadly.
 These include:

-• uncertainty about the type and quality of stumpage DNR is able to bring to market more than six months out; and
+uncertainty about the type and quality of stumpage DNR is able to bring to market more than six months out; and

-• the ongoing (but apparently dormant) trade war and political tension with China directly affecting timber, agricultural products and geoduck exports and price.
+the ongoing (but apparently dormant) trade war and political tension with China directly affecting timber, agricultural products and geoduck exports and price.

 Climate change has emerged as a meaningful short- and long-term risk as opposed to an amorphous risk in the far future, as previously rare extreme weather events become more common.
 In 2021, drought in Washington decreased wheat production on DNR lands by about 40 percent.
 In September and October 2021, extraordinary rainfall in British Columbia destroyed roads and railways, essentially halting timber harvests, lumber production, and timber exports through the Port of Vancouver.
-In mid-June 2022, there was concurrently: massive flooding in Montana and Wyoming, thunderstorms that took out power-grids in the Great Lakes, and a record setting heat-wave that killed over 2,000 cattle in Kansas2.
+In mid-June 2022, there was concurrently: massive flooding in Montana and Wyoming, thunderstorms that took out power-grids in the Great Lakes, and a record setting heat-wave that killed over 2,000 cattle in Kansas.

 Climate change will increasingly affect Washington’s fire seasons — drought and rising temperatures dry out fuels fast, leaving conditions ripe for wildfires to begin earlier in the year, burn longer, and spread more unpredictably than in the past.
 Although these haven’t seriously affected DNR timberland revenue since 2015, they pose a significant risk to both our short-term timber revenue forecast — potentially destroying standing timber under contract — and long-term revenue by destroying younger stands that would be harvested in future decades.
 Research suggests that the massive fires in Oregon around Labor Day 2020 caused not only immediate damage, but will reduce future Oregon harvests by 115 to 365 mmbf per year for the next 40 years.
-That, with the more immediate damage from the fires, suggests an overall economic impact of $5.9 billion on Oregon’s Forest Sector3.
+That, with the more immediate damage from the fires, suggests an overall economic impact of $5.9 billion on Oregon’s Forest Sector.

 Fiscal Year 2024